idontlikemonday/LeeraJenkins/README.md

 # LeeraJenkins
-Telegram Bot for booking participation in board games for BGC Moscow (https://vk.com/bgc_moscow)
+Telegram Bot used for booking participation in board games oeganized by BGC Moscow (https://vk.com/bgc_moscow)